Senegal entry requirements for Jordan passport holders

 May be checked

-Jordanian passport holders need a visa to enter Senegal in 2026.
-You must arrange this before you travel — there is no visa-on-arrival option for Jordanian citizens.
-Plan ahead to avoid last-minute stress.
+Jordanian passport holders need a visa to enter Senegal.
+You must obtain it from a Senegalese embassy or consulate before traveling — there is no visa-on-arrival or eVisa option for Jordanian nationals.
+Plan ahead, as the process involves paperwork and several days of processing.

 Entry requirements